Site Admin Responsibilities

 What functions are available to the Site Administrator in the platform?

-When you log in as the Site Administrator, there is an additional option available to you, accessible from the top navigation bar:
+When you log in as the Site Admin, there is an additional set of administrator options available to you, accessible from the top navigation bar.

 Note: When you first accept an invitation to be a Site Admin, refresh the page to see the new icon.
 There might be a short delay before all available options are visible on the Administration left menu.

-the following functions are available to the Site Admin on the Administration menu:
+the following functions are available to the Site Admin on the Admin menu:

 The options are as follows:

 - Agreements—Manage the developer agreement for the platform.
 See Platform Legal Agreement.

 - Config—Manage site look and feel, including managing default settings for APIs, apps, and groups, managing custom styles and resources, and setting up and managing login domains.
 See Configuration.